 SDelete is a command line utility that takes a number of options.
-SDelete allows you to delete one or more .
+SDelete allows you to delete one or more files and/or directories.
 SDelete can cleanse the free space on a logical disk.
 It accepts wild card characters as part of the directory or file specifier.

 Usage: As shown in below command window.